danbev/learning-crypto/notes/oidc.md

 ### OpenID Connect (OICD)
 Is built on top of the OAuth 2.0 framework and is an identity layer that allows applications to verify an end user to obtain basic user profile information.
-It uses JSON Web Token (JWT).
+It uses JSON Web Token [JWT](./jwt.md).

 OAuth 2.0 is only about authorization, about granting access to resources.
-For example you want a thirdparty application to be able to access data you own.
-One way would be to give you credentials to the application that needs to access this data, but that means that application can access all you data.
-Instead we want to limit the scope of what can be accessed and also have this access scoped in time (token).
+For example, you want a thirdparty application to be able to access data you own.
+One way would be to give you credentials to the application that needs to access this data, but that means that application can access all your data.
+Instead we want to limit the scope of what can be accessed, and also have this access scoped in time (token).

 First, the client application could be some web application or mobil application that I'm using.
 This application wants to access information which is available to my github account `danbev`.
-So the client application sends a request to github's authentication server requesting access for the user `danbev`:
+So the client application sends a request to github's authentication server, requesting access for the user `danbev`:
 ```
    +-------------+                  +-------------+
    | Client App1 |----------------->| Github      |